ABOUT COVID 19

 How do I protect myself and others?

-The best protection is to get vaccinated and boostered against COVID.
+The best protection is to stay up to date on COVID vaccinations.
 To help reduce spread of any virus, wash your hands with soap and water frequently and thoroughly for at least 20 seconds, especially:

 - After being in public places and touching door handles, shopping carts, elevator buttons, etc.